blankaII/my_bandit_test/20220504_homework/README.md

 - http://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000
 ```
 @startuml
-User -> WebA : click or not
+Consumer -> WebA : click or not
-User -> WebB : click or not
+Consumer -> WebB : click or not
-User -> WebC : click or not
+Consumer -> WebC : click or not
 WebA -> Growthbook : click was snapped
 WebB -> Growthbook : click was snapped
 WebC -> Growthbook : click was snapped